AdaCore/learn/lectures/06_SPARK_2014/book/01_Overview.rst

    G := F (G) + F (G); --  ??

 To aid the static verification of expressions and because function calls are themselves expressions, they must also be free of side effects.
 Potential side effects of a function include updates of parameters and global variables.
-As a consequence, SPARK 2014 forbids subprograms that are functions with **`out`** or **`in out`** parameters, like the function *F*, as well as functions updating a global variable.
+As a consequence, SPARK 2014 forbids subprograms that are functions with :ada:`out` or :ada:`in out` parameters, like the function *F*, as well as functions updating a global variable.

 .. code:: ada